mimachniak/sysopslife.pages/_posts/2021-04-03-Intune-for-beginners.md

 * Number of devices.
 * Operating systems and versions.

 `Note: You can create multiple restrictions and apply them to different user groups`

+**Step 1:** Go to Devices --> Enrollment restrictions

+By default all operating systems are allowed to be enrolled and all types of devices.
+- Personal
+- Corporated Owned
+So IT pros need to change with operationg systems are allowed.

+> Best practice:
+> **Edit:** Default Device type restrictions that is assigned for **"All devices"** and block all types.
+>
+> **Edit:** Default Device limit restrictions that is assigned for **"All devices"** and change to 1.